Best Places For Wreck Diving

 Gosei Maru Wreck - Photo courtesy of SS Thorfinn

 Scuba diving in and around a shipwreck is a unique experience, where human history combines with the natural world in a way seen in very few habitats.
-Wrecks form one of the few phenomenons where the introduction of a man made structure into the surrounding natural environment can often increase the range and diversity of life in the area.
-The biodiversity that can be supported by them is commonly world class, attracting all manner of species, from the smallest of macro life, to the giants of the sea.
-It's not unusual for several ships to be located within a small area, especially where many may have been sunk at the same time during raids as part of military campaigns - for example World War Two.
+Wrecks form one of the few phenomenons where the introduction of a man-made structure into the surrounding natural environment can often increase the range and diversity of life in the area.
+The biodiversity that can be supported by them is commonly world-class, attracting all manner of species, from the smallest of macro life to the giants of the sea.
+It's not unusual for several ships to be located within a small area, especially where many may have been sunk at the same time during raids as part of military campaigns - for example, World War Two.
 This gives an ideal opportunity for adventurous divers to explore many such wrecks over a period of a few days, for which a liveaboard dive trip lasting a number of nights can be perfect.

 Egypt and the Red Sea are an absolute mecca for scuba diving, and for good reason.
 There's everything that one could possibly ask for from a diving destination - warm weather, crystal clear water, protected marine reserves, efficient infrastructure, and of course a plethora of marine life.
 Some fabulous shipwrecks can be found here too, particularly in the Northern regions of the Red Sea.
-The SS Thistlegorm was sunk in 1941 before it was able to deliver its cargo to the British in North Africa, and is now a war grave and underwater museum.
+The SS Thistlegorm was sunk in 1941 before it was able to deliver its cargo to the British in North Africa and is now a war grave and underwater museum.
 The vessel is over 400 feet long and so often the best idea is to visit the site on a liveaboard that will allow divers to undertake several dives per day over longer period of time.
 You'll come across the likes of motorbikes, trucks, guns, and other cargo, combined with a huge array of resident marine life.

-The site of Abu Nuhas, slightly south of Thistlegorm, features 4 famous wrecks accessible to divers, the Giannis D, Carnatic, Chrisoula K, and Kimon M. These offer several penetration opportunities and many swim throughs, as well as the chance to view life such Lionfish, Triggerfish and Dolphins.
+The site of Abu Nuhas, slightly south of Thistlegorm, features 4 famous wrecks accessible to divers, the Giannis D, Carnatic, Chrisoula K, and Kimon M. These offer several penetration opportunities and many swim-throughs, as well as the chance to view life such Lionfish, Triggerfish and Dolphins.

 Emperor Superior offer wreck junkie divers the opportunity to dive the best of the northern Red Sea's wrecks on their 'Get Wrecked' itinerary.
-Leaving from Hurghada this trip will visit world famous wrecks the Carnatic, Giannis D, Ulysses, Rosalie Moller, Dunraven and of course the Thistlegorm, along with countless other wrecks along the way.
+Leaving from Hurghada this trip will visit world-famous wrecks the Carnatic, Giannis D, Ulysses, Rosalie Moller, Dunraven and of course the Thistlegorm, along with countless other wrecks along the way.

-For those that like to have mix of dive experiences, Emperor Elite offer the 'Reefs and Wrecks' trip which gives divers the best of both worlds.
+For those that like to have a mix of dive experiences, Emperor Elite offers the 'Reefs and Wrecks' trip which gives divers the best of both worlds.
 Not only will you visit the famous wrecks of the north such as the Giannis D, Carnatic and Thistlegorm, you will also visit the stunning reefs of Shark and Yolanda at Ras Mohammed, and the Straits of Gubal.
 The perfect mix for reef and wreck lovers alike.

 Diver exploring the Giannis D Red Sea - Photo courtesy of Luke Atkinson taken aboard Emperor Elite